navasmontilla/CAELUM/doc/benchmark4.md

 # Benchmark #4: Convergence rate test

-The following Riemann problems are computed using the WENO method in combination with the HLLE solver.
-The grid is discretized in 100 computational cells.
-The multi-fluid solver is activated with the following macros:
+The Euler equations are computed inside a cyclic domain x=[0,1] using the following initial conditions:

 <img src="https://latex.codecogs.com/svg.image?\left\{&space;\begin{array}{l}p=1&space;\\u=1&space;\\u=w=0&space;\\\rho=1&plus;0.5\sin(2\pi&space;x)\end{array}\right.&space; "/>

+The simulation time is t=5 s.
+The numerical errors are computed using the L_1 and L_inf error norms by comparing with the exact solution.

 ## h-refinement